by Craig Brelsford

 On Thurs.
 18 Aug., on the way to Jinzi Lake (36.719109, 97.886371), we found a group of Mongolian Goitered Gazelle sprinting across the road.
 I once again noted the power and speed of these animals.
 Jinzi Lake is a spring-fed freshwater pond, elev.
 2990 m (9,810 ft.).
 Here we found adult and juvenile Black-necked Grebe and Great Crested Grebe.
 At the lake we added to our Qinghai 2016 list Eurasian Coot, and later in the desert Tarim Babbler joined the list.
 We studied carefully the short-toed larks in the marshy areas near the lake.
 All were Asian Short-toed Lark.

 I drove into a sand dune and got stuck.
 With our handy shovel I dug the car out.
 I learned two lessons from the incident.
 First, sand is treacherous; never approach it flippantly.
 Second, always have tools in your car, especially in remote places.
 Without that shovel, I would not have been able to dig the car out.
 I would have been at the mercy of some local—assuming we had found someone.
-Because we had the shovel, we were able to continue birding after a short delay.
+We were able to continue birding after a short delay.

 On the morning of Fri.
 19 Aug. we found a watering hole in the desert near Jinzi Lake.
 The pool attracted Desert Whitethroat, a lone Temminck’s Stint, Tarim Babbler, several Isabelline Wheatear, and a Citrine Wagtail.